-Grilled asparagus is ready in 15 minutes and is the perfect side for barbecue.
+Grilled asparagus - ready in just 15 minutes - is an ideal side dish for your summer grilling.
 Crisp on the outside with a smokey flavor, this tasty recipe is an easy way to add healthy veggies to your barbeque spread.

-We love grilling and when the weather is warm enough, you can always find me grilling something.
-From juicy spatchcock chicken and beef shish kabob to shrimp kabob and zaatar chicken, we love that smoky flavor of the grill!
+We love grilling!
+When the weather is warm enough, you can always find me on the back porch grilling something.
+From grilled zucchini and beef shish kabob to shrimp kabob and stuffed mushrooms, we love that smoky flavor of the grill!
 Today's grilled asparagus recipe is a quick 15-minute side dish that's healthy and so delicious.

-Asparagus is a humble vegetable with subtle flavor but if it's prepared properly, like we have done here by grilling, it tastes wonderful and delivers a great texture since it's crisp on the outside and tender on the inside.
+Asparagus is a humble vegetable with subtle flavor but, if it's prepared properly, it tastes wonderful and delivers a great texture since it's crisp on the outside and tender on the inside.

-You need just a few ingredients to make this easy grilled side dish.
-We love serving it with a tasty lemon tahini sauce that's so easy to make.
+You need just a few ingredients to elevate plain asparagus to a tasty side dish.
+We love serving our asparagus with a tasty lemon tahini sauce that's so easy to make.

-- Choose fresh: Fresh asparagus is firm and the tips are tightly closed.
-The color of the asparagus changed according to the variety, however fresh asparagus always looks bright and rich in color and not faded.
+- Choose fresh: Fresh asparagus is firm and the tips are brightly closed.
+The color of asparagus is not constant, however fresh asparagus always looks bright and rich in color and not faded.

 - Trim the ends: The woody end of the asparagus snaps naturally.
 Be sure to remove that part for best flavor and texture.